Louis Raphaël I Sako: Early life

-Sako speaks Neo-Aramaic, German, French, English, Italian, and Arabic.
+Sako speaks Neo-Aramaic, German, French, English, Italian, Kurdish and Arabic.

 Archeparch

 A synod of the bishops of the Chaldean Catholic Church meeting in Baghdad elected Sako Archeparch of Kirkuk on 24 October 2002.
 Pope John Paul II gave his assent on 27 September 2003.
 He received his episcopal consecration on 14 November 2003 from his predecessor in Kirkuk, André Sana.

 In August 2009, and at the beginning of Ramadan, Sako organized an appeal for national peace, reconciliation and end to violence on the part of more than fifty religious leaders in Kirkuk.
 He called it "a gesture of closeness to our Muslim brothers.
 We are all brothers, sons of the same God we must respect and cooperate for the good of the people and our country."
 The participants included representatives of Ali Sistani and Muqtada al Sadr.

 Patriarch

 The Synod of Bishops of the Chaldean Catholic Church, convoked in Rome on 28 January 2013, elected Sako to succeed Emmanuel III Delly as Patriarch of Babylon.
 He chose Louis Raphael I as his regnal name.
 Pope Benedict XVI gave his assent to the election on 1 February and granted him ecclesiastica communio (ecclesiastical communion) as required by the canon law for Eastern-rite Catholic churches in recognition of their unity with the wider Catholic church.

+That same year, Iraq's President Jalal Talabani issued a decree recognizing Sako as Patriarch of the Chaldean Church.

 In July 2014 Sako led a wave of condemnation for the Sunni Islamists who demanded Christians either convert, submit to their radical rule and pay a religious levy or face death by the sword.
 In September 2014 Sako said “The U.S. is indirectly responsible for what is going on in Iraq as it said it would ensure democracy and the well-being of the people, but 10 years have passed and on the contrary we have gone backward."
 He was responding to a question following remarks attributed to him in the local daily Ad-Diyar in which he accused the U.S. of supporting ISIS.
 Sako had also criticized Muslim countries for lack of support: "Our Muslim neighbours did not help us."
 He urged Muslim preachers to issue a religious ruling against the killing of all innocent people and said that "Issuing a fatwa preventing Muslims from killing fellow Muslims is not enough."